Level 1 (L1)

 Level 2 (L2)

 For riders who have at least a 2 years of mountain biking experience on the North Shore trails system and are ready to understand more effective skills and techniques to ride more confidently and efficiently.
-Great for riders who have ridden the North Shore trails, but still are challenged with some of the features are wanting to be able to tackle more challenging trails/features on the North Shore, break some bad habits and essentially have more fun on the trails.
-Who doesn't want that?? :)
+Great for riders who have ridden the North Shore trails, but still are challenged with some of the features, wanting to be able to tackle more challenging trails/features on the North Shore, break some bad habits, and essentially have more fun on the trails.
+Who doesn't want that? :)